Disney Infinity: Play Set mode

 These playsets have their own unique campaign, which can be played with up to two players.
-However, all characters from a specific franchise can only play in their respective playset (for example, Mr. Incredible can't be used in the Pirates of the Caribbean playset), meaning two figures from the same series are required to play a playset in split-screen multiplayer.
+All characters from a specific franchise can only play in their respective playset (for example, Mr. Incredible can't be used in the Pirates of the Caribbean playset), meaning two figures from the same series are required to play a playset in split-screen multiplayer.
 However, Marvel and Star Wars playsets (excluding Marvel Battlegrounds) feature collectable "Crossover/Champion coins", which enable the use of certain characters from different playsets.
 Playing through a playset unlocks objects and vehicles that can be used in the Toy Box mode.

 Toy Box mode

 Toy Box mode allows players to create their own game in an open-world arena.
 Players can mix and match everything that is unlocked within each of the playsets including characters, weapons and gadgets.
 By unlocking new content in the Disney Infinity playsets, players are able to build their own worlds and essentially create their own game.
 There are various "adventures" in this mode, which help teach the player how to use the mode's tools.
 Players can also earn "spins" by playing through playsets or leveling up their characters, which can be used to unlock additional items.
 The mode supports online multiplayer, in which players can play around with items that only the other player has, albeit only during that session.

 A portable Toy Box became available in late 2013, exclusively for the iPad.
 A version of the Toy Box is also available for Microsoft Windows.
 These versions of the Toy Box utilize the web codes included with each Disney Infinity character.